annabellaals/Bella_restaurant/README.md

 * **Footer** - The footer is segmented into four sections:
   - Information about the site, including terms and conditions and policies.
-  - Contact information with a link to the contact form and social media links.
+  - Contact information with a link to the contact and social media links.
-  - Details about the payment processor used for reservations, including accepted payment methods.
+  - Details about reservations.
-  - A disclaimer indicating that the site is an educational project and that no orders will be processed.
+  - A disclaimer

   The footer is fully responsive, stacking sections on smaller screens.